 The answer to that question is every day.
 Every day is acceptable for the ice cream shop.
 Buuuuut if you are like me you love too many desserts to eat just ice cream every day.

-This Strawberry Sorbet is naturally sweetened with honey, making it a healthier alternative to ice cream or even regular sorbet.
+This strawberry sorbet recipe is naturally sweetened with honey, making it a healthier alternative to ice cream or even regular sorbet.
 No processed sugar here!
 If you can find fresh picked berries DO IT because that color and flavor can’t be beat.

 Because of the honey the strawberry sorbet is creamy and soft, so don’t plan to let it sit around for a long time before eating.
 It will scoop easily from the container straight out of the freezer and is best enjoyed immediately.